Egezenn/OpenDotaGuides/readme.md

 ## TODO

-- [ ] for the complete removal of starting items category, would need to add items like basilius, bracer, orb of venom, blight stone etc
 - [ ] Create a function that automatically builds `constants/items.csv` using [dotaconstants](https://github.com/odota/dotaconstants) provided by OpenDota or by accessing vpk.
 Then inject flags from another json
 - [ ] Add item display names to `items.csv` and sort items based on it (looking at you, `angels_demise`)
-- [ ] Get more information about the guide template
+- [ ] Add ability guides and also maybe mayyyyyyyyyyyyybe add item tooltips
+  - Workshop guide format doesn't work. see [example](constants/default_antimage.txt)
+    - Might have something to do with GuideFormatVersion
 - [ ] Classify heroes as melee/ranged don't insert items that don't work or not work in full effect
   - Exceptions: Terrorblade, Troll Warlord, Vengeful Spirit
-  - don't create any constants and just use `dotaconstants`?
+- [ ] don't create any constants and just use `dotaconstants`?
   - or generate everything through it?

 ### DONE

+- [x] for the complete removal of starting items category, would need to add items like basilius, bracer, orb of venom, blight stone etc
 - [x] Add an option to reduce or remove starting items category.
 I think that you should be using the normal shop panel for them anyway.
   - 500- gold, not a component and items not like soul booster and perseverance which you only buy it for the build up of items (like no one buying a buckler but basilius for the early mana regen)
 - [x] Make use of the [OpenDota API](https://docs.opendota.com/) and change repo name, *again*